+

 GS vs. WG Workers

-In the U.S. federal pay system, GS and WG represent two distinct employee classifications:
+In the U.S. federal government pay structure, General Schedule (GS) and Wage Grade (WG) represent two distinct employee classifications designed for different types of roles.

 Feature General Schedule (GS) Wage Grade (WG)